 Soprano Barbara Hannigan divides her time between singing on the world’s major stages and conducting leading orchestras.
 The Berlin Philharmonic, Münchner Philharmoniker, Gothenburg Symphony, Orchestra dell’Accademia Nazionale di Santa Cecilia, Mahler Chamber Orchestra, and the Toronto Symphony are among the orchestras with whom she holds close relationships.
 Barbara has worked with the most prominent conductors, including Simon Rattle, Kent Nagano, Esa-Pekka Salonen, Andris Nelsons, Yannick Nézet-Séguin, Kirill Petrenko, David Zinman, Vladimir Jurowski, Antonio Pappano, Alan Gilbert and Reinbert de Leeuw.
 Her commitment to the music of our time has led to an extensive collaboration with composers including Boulez, Dutilleux, Ligeti, Stockhausen, Sciarrino, Barry, Dusapin and Abrahamsen.

-Upon describing Barbara’s conducting and programming, the New York Times wrote: “Ms Hannigan’s performances are viscerally affecting … she constructs them with a kind of postmodern self-consciousness; they’re private worlds, designed to satisfy herself – artistically, intellectually, emotionally – as much as her audience.”
+In 2017, Barbara releases her first album as singer and conductor, with LUDWIG Orchestra as the orchestral forces, on Alpha Classics, entitled Crazy Girl Crazy.
+The CD features works by Berio, Berg and a specially commissioned Gershwin arrangement by Bill Elliott.
+A new film, Music is Music, directed by Mathieu Amalric accompanies the CD and it will be screened at the 2017 New York Film Festival, at Walter Theatre at Lincoln Center.
+Upon describing Barbara’s conducting and programming, the New York Times wrote: “Ms Hannigan’s performances are viscerally affecting…she constructs them with a kind of postmodern self-consciousness; they’re private worlds, designed to satisfy herself – artistically, intellectually, emotionally – as much as her audience.”

-Barbara’s recordings have garnered awards from Gramophone, Edison, America’s Grammy Awards, Victoires de la Musique and the Royal Philharmonic Society.
+Barbara’s recordings have garnered awards from Gramophone, Edison, Victoires de la Musique and the Royal Philharmonic Society.
 Other awards include Singer of the Year (Opernwelt, 2013) and Musical Personality of the Year (Syndicat de la Presse Francaise, 2012).

 Not to be altered without permission.
 Please destroy all previous biographical material